regine/meltmodel/contributing.md

   command line, with the ```-m``` option:

             $ git commit -m "Added new longwave radiation parameterization."
-  Now, if we check the status of the repository using ```git status``` we will see that the changes we committed are no longer marked as modified.
+  Now, if we check the status of the local repository using ```git status``` we will see that the changes we committed are no longer marked as modified.

-4. __Make More Changes and Make More Commits__:
+6. __Make More Changes and Make More Commits__:
   We can now happily edit away, making more changes at will.
 Repeat steps 2 and 3 as needed, making new commits as you go.

-5. __Push Branch to Github__:
+7. __Push Branch to Github__:
-  At some point you'll want to share you changes with others.
-If you have pulled the source from your own fork on Github this is as easy as
+  At some point you'll want to push the entire branch that contains your local changes to your own github repository which allows you to access the content from any other computer and also makes your changes visible to others.
+If you have pulled the source from your own fork on Github (see step 2 above) this is as easy as

         $ git push origin longwave
   where "longwave" is our example of the name of the branch and needs to be replaced by the name of the branch you are using.
-  This tells git to push the changes you've made on the branch "longwave" to the remote server named "origin".
+  This tells git to push the changes you've made on the branch "longwave" to the remote server named "origin", which is by default the server you cloned the model from.

-  Until you are sure that you want to include the changes you've made in the release of the model, it's wise to keep your edits isolated in the branch you've made.
+  Until you are sure that you want to include the changes you've made in the master branch of your fork, it's wise to keep your edits isolated in the branch you've made.
 Continue this by repeating steps 2 - 5.
-When your code is ready to be included in the model's "official" code (master version), proceed to 7.
+When your code is ready to be included in the model's "official" code (master version), proceed to 9.

-6. __Deleting a Branch__:
+8. __Deleting a Branch__:
   Git's branches are easy to make, and easy to delete.
-If we decide that the changes we've made on the branch aren't to our likeing, and want to get rid of them entirely, we can delete the entire branch.
+If we decide that the changes we've made on the branch aren't to your likeing, and want to get rid of them entirely, we can delete the entire branch.
   Here we're going to delete the ```longwave``` branch.

+ 	1. __Deleting a Branch Locally__:
-  We should first make sure that we're on a different branch from the one we're deleting.
+ 	We should first make sure that we're on a different branch from the one
+    we're deleting.
 Also you have to commit all your changes or stash them before you can switch branches:

         	$ git checkout master
   we can then delete the branch in our working copy

-        $ git branch -d longwave
+        	$ git branch -D longwave

+	2. __Deleting a Branch on Github__:
-  This only deletes the local version of the branch.
+  The above only deletes the local version of the branch.
 If this branch has been pushed to Github, we can delete it there too.
 This should be done with caution.

         	$ git push origin :longwave

-7. __Submit a pull request__:
+9. __Submit a pull request__:
-  A good way to let people know that you've been working on the model, and that your changes may be ready to be merged into the master version, is to submit a Pull Request through Github.
+  A good way to let people know that you've been working on the model, and that your changes may be ready to be merged into the master version on github, is to submit a Pull Request through Github.
 Once you've submitted a Pull request, people can review the changes, discuss modifications, and submit follow-up commits if need be.
 Github's
   [help page](https://help.github.com/articles/using-pull-requests)
   on Pull Requests is a good place to learn more about Pull Requests.

+   How to make a pull request:
+    Go to your fork on github and change into the branch that you want to merge with the 'official' master version.
+    click on 'submit pull request'.

+   This will notify the model administrators and create a page where people can discuss the proposed model changes.

-8. __Merge Into Master__:
+10. __Merge Into Master__:
   Once changes have been reviewed and approved, our final task is to merge them into the main code repository.
 This can be done in two ways: